-- Louisdale - Sampsonville and French Cove
+- Louisdale, and - Sampsonville and French Cove,

-3.2 Rural Designation
+4.2 Rural Designation

-3.2.1 The Rural Designation and Permitted Zones
+4.2.1 The Rural Designation and Permitted Zones

 The varying, unique landscape of the Municipality of the County of Richmond has been vital in shaping the history, culture, and economy of the community.
-Agricultural and pastoral holdings, forests, marshes, beaches, and inland watercourses and waterbodies dominate the landscape.
+Forests, agricultural lands, marshes, beaches, and inland watercourses and waterbodies dominate the landscape.

-These lands are often associated with the resource-based industries-forestry, fishing, and agriculture make up a significant portion of the municipality's economy, while low density residential development, varying commercial and industrial uses, marine-based development, and recreational properties are also present in these areas of the municipality.
+These lands are often associated with the resource-based industries forestry, fishing, and agriculture make up a significant portion of the municipality's economy, while low density residential development, varying commercial and industrial uses, marine-based development, and recreational properties are also present in these areas of the municipality.
 These land uses are often characterized by development on large, unserviced lots.

 Traditionally, these land uses have been able to exist without significant land use controls.
-Their location-away from significant population centres-and the oversight from other levels of government has meant the municipality has not been compelled to provide a rigorous level of land use control for these rural areas.
-While the adoption of this Municipal Planning Strategy will result in land use controls placed on the rural areas of the municipality, it is Council's intention to limit the scope of land use regulations so as to ensure rural and resource-based land uses can continue with relative ease all the while establishing a framework to reduce the potential for land use conflicts.
+Their location-away from significant population centres-and oversight from other levels of government (agricultural lands, crown land, etc.) has meant the Municipality has not been compelled to provide a rigorous level of land use control for these rural areas.
+While the adoption of this Municipal Planning Strategy will result in land use controls placed on the rural areas of the municipality, it is Council's intention to limit the scope of land use regulations to ensure rural and resource-based land uses can continue with relative ease all the while establishing a framework to reduce the potential for land use conflicts and to promote sustainable growth and development.